dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 The last column of Table \@ref(tab:froc-meanings-table-non-diseased) and Table \@ref(tab:froc-meanings-table-diseased) show the correspondences, using labels **A** - **H**, of the z-samples to the operating points shown in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc) and Fig. \@ref(fig:froc-meanings-afroc-wafroc).
 Unrealized z-samples, if any, are indicated by an asterisk.

 Table \@ref(tab:froc-meanings-table-non-diseased): Layout of mark-rating pairs on **non-diseased** cases, illustrating calculation of NL and FP ratings and corresponding to green circles in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc).
 The first column is the case number.
 The second column has the location of NLs and the third column the corresponding ratings.
 The fourth column has the FP ratings.
-The last column labels correspond to those shown in Fig. \@ref(fig:froc-meanings-afroc-wafroc). \* = unmarked location.
+The last column labels correspond to those shown in Fig. \@ref(fig:froc-meanings-afroc-wafroc).
+UM = unmarked location.

 <table>
-<caption>(\#tab:froc-meanings-table-non-diseased)Layout of mark-rating  pairs on non-diseased cases; the asterisk denotes an unmarked non-diseased case.</caption>
+<caption>(\#tab:froc-meanings-table-non-diseased)Layout of mark-rating  pairs on non-diseased cases; UM denotes an unmarked non-diseased case.</caption>
  <thead>
   <tr>
    <th style="text-align:left;">  </th>